liong-t/aiap12_group1_sharing/draft2.md

 ## a.
 Variational Autoencoder (VAE)

-### Explanational of VAE component and its role in Stable Diffusion
+### Explanation of VAE component and its role in Stable Diffusion

 The Variational Autoencoder (VAE) is a type of generative model that can be used to learn a low-dimensional representation of high-dimensional data.
 It is a neural network that consists of two parts, an encoder and a decoder.
 The encoder compresses an image to a lower dimensional representation in the latent space while decoder takes the latent space representation and restores the image from the latent space.